amazon-braket/amazon-braket-sdk-python/CONTRIBUTING.md

 Some of the prefixes allow abbreviation ; `break`, `feat`, `depr`, and `doc` are all valid.
 If you omit a prefix, the commit will be treated as a `change`.

 For the rest of the message, use imperative style and keep things concise but informative.
 See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for guidance.

-### Send a Pull Request

-GitHub provides additional documentation on [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/).

-Please remember to:
-* Use commit messages (and PR titles) that follow the guidelines under [Commit Your Change](#commit-your-change).
-* Send us a pull request, answering any default questions in the pull request interface.
-* Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 ```mermaid